saurabh-hote/cs733/README.md

 # cs733-raft

-This piece of work is an implementation of RAFT protocol.
+This piece of work is an implementation of Raft protocol.
 The reference paper can be found at https://ramcloud.stanford.edu/raft.pdf

 # Features
 * The code is divided into three different modules namely the Connection_Handler, the SharedLog and the KVStore.